 & Pass Rate

-Kingsley girls, their parents and staff are celebrating in recognition of the outstanding personal achievements that have secured a diverse range of choice destinations for their leavers this year.
+Kingsley girls, their parents and staff are celebrating fantastic results and outstanding personal achievements that have secured a diverse range of choice destinations for their leavers this year.

-In a year where results were nationally expected to lower, The Kingsley School Sixth Form has excelled, significantly exceeding benchmarked expectations.
-The school achieved a 100% pass rate with almost a third of all students receiving A* -As.
-Two thirds of all girls achieved A*-B grades and 90% attained grades A*-C.
+The Kingsley School Sixth Form has excelled, with top grades 10% above the national average.
+The school achieved a 99.9% pass rate with over a third of all grades A* -As.
+Nearly two thirds of grades were A*-B and 82% A*-C.

-Head Teacher, Ms Heather Owens, says: “I am delighted by the girls’ academic excellence and individual successes.
-This summer we have celebrated some of our old girls graduating and beginning careers as doctors and vets, and today we have current girls beginning their journeys in an exciting and incredibly diverse range of subjects.
-The ambition and pursuit of these personal goals is inspiring, demonstrating the Kingsley ‘can-do’ ethos that we value so highly.
-I am very proud of the hard work of the staff and girls – and excited to hear about their continued successes in the future!”
+Head Teacher, Ms Heather Owens, says: “I am extremely proud of the girls’ academic excellence and individual successes.
+The strength of the partnership between students and staff in over 20 subjects has resulted in our girls being able to pursue ambitious, exciting and diverse destinations.
+The pursuit of these personal goals is inspiring, demonstrating the Kingsley ‘can-do’ ethos that we value so highly.
+I look forward to hearing about their continued success in the future.”

 "Exam performance is above the national average for girls… Across all years the percentage of A* and A grades has been significantly above the national average… The higher grade results at A-Level are comparable with those in grammar schools."Independent Schools Inspectorate